-While ’70s cuts were everywhere in 2021, this year we’ll be taking retro inspiration for our colour.
-“After a monotonous year of lockdowns, people will be looking for a dramatic change in 2022—and ’70s hair trends offer just that,” says Northwood.
+While ’70s cuts were everywhere in 2021, this year, we're taking retro inspiration for our colour.
+“After a monotonous year of lockdowns, people are looking for a dramatic change in 2022—and ’70s hair trends offer just that,” says Northwood.
 Particularly, when it comes to bleach and colour.
-“Think honey-hued blonde shades against layered hair with heaps of volume and choppy bangs, The colour tends to be slightly creamy, with softer butterscotch tones, offering a fresh take on a classic retro style,” he adds.
+“Think honey-hued blonde shades against layered hair with heaps of volume and choppy bangs.
+The colour tends to be slightly creamy, with softer butterscotch tones, offering a fresh take on a classic retro style,” he adds.

 To keep bleached strands as healthy and free from breakage as possible, swap out your usual hairbands for thin silk scrunchies.
 Tension is one of the biggest causes of breakage in bleached hair, and silk bands are the perfect alternative.

 Air-dry curls to minimise heat damage and get the most out of your curl pattern.

 Curly fringes always look incredible, but this look is even more striking with grown-out greys.

 This year, consider wearing your coils loose, in a middle parting.

 “Texture in all of its forms will dominate the hair world in 2022,” says hairstylist and Imbue Creative Director and Ambassador Michelle Sultan.
 “The curly hair market, in particular, is growing and growing.
 We are seeing more representation on television showing more Black presenters, hosts, and stars wearing their natural texture.”